zzzprojects/docs/entityframework-extensions.net/pages/documentations/bulk-insert.md

 [Online Example](https://dotnetfiddle.net/vKlII0)

-## Conclusion
+## ✅ Conclusion

-The `BulkInsert` method is one of our most popular features.
-As we showed in this article, it doesn’t just offer better performance than `SaveChanges` — it also gives you access to many options that let you insert data exactly the way you want.
+The `BulkInsert` method is one of the most powerful and popular features in **Entity Framework Extensions**.

+As you've seen in this article, it goes far beyond just improving performance compared to `SaveChanges`.
+It also gives you **full control** over how your data gets inserted — with dozens of options to handle identity values, relationships, and performance tuning.

+Whether you're working with **EF Core or EF6**, need to insert **simple rows or complex graphs**, or want to **optimize for speed or memory**, `BulkInsert` has you covered.

+So why settle for slower inserts and more code?

+👉 [Try it now](https://entityframework-extensions.net/download), and see for yourself why thousands of developers — and over **5,000 companies** — rely on Entity Framework Extensions to handle their bulk operations.